alexander-kazakov/notion-layout-extension/README.md

 ## Notice
 I wrote it in an afternoon for myself and sharing with the community.
 It is not affiliated with Notion the company.

-If you find a bug, log the issue here: https://github.com/alexander-kazakov/notion-layout-extension/issues
+If you find a bug, you can log it here: https://github.com/alexander-kazakov/notion-layout-extension/issues

-If you code, I'd appreciate your help of fixing an issue yourself.